linux-system-roles/network/README.md

 - For `initscripts`,  `mac` is the currently configured MAC address of the device (`HWADDR`).

+### `cloned_mac`

+The `cloned_mac` address is optional and allow to specify the strategy to get the default mac or to set your own mac.
+The value of the `cloned_mac` address needs to be specified in hexadecimal notation like `mac` property.
+Besides explicitly specifying the value as a MAC address with hexadecimal notation, the following special values are also supported:

+- `default`: honor the default behavior in NetworkManager
+- `permanent`: use the permanent MAC address of the device
+- `preserve`: don't change the MAC address of the device upon activation
+- `random`: generate a randomized value upon each connect
+- `stable`: generate a stable, hashed MAC address

 ### `mtu`

 The `mtu` option denotes the maximum transmission unit for the profile's